 The British Virgin Islands are a popular location for basing an offshore business, particularly due to their reputation for lack of business taxation and high investor confidentiality.

 The requirements for bank accounts and banking matters are some of the most popular issues about British Virgin Islands company formation.
-Our team of experts answers some of the frequently asked questions on how to open a bank account in BVI.
+Our team of experts answers some of the frequently asked questions on how to open a bank account in BVI in 2021.

 Does the bank account for the company need to be based in BVI?